Aaron98990/ways-of-the-game/advantage.md

 ## Advantage while Holding

 Advantage also includes holding.
-This is clarifiied to be clear but is already covered.
-Most offenses occur at a single point (push, charge, jumps at) but holding occurs at many points and continously while a player is being held.
+This is clarified to be clear but is already covered.
+Most offenses occur at a single point (push, charge, jumps at) but holding occurs at many points and continuously while a player is being held.

 > If a defender starts holding an attacker outside the penalty area and continues holding inside the penalty area, the referee must award a penalty kick.
 >